How FICO Credit Scores Are Calculated

-Since we live in an automated world, it's not surprising that your ability to repay your mortgage loan comes down to a single number.
+Since we live in an computer-driven world, it should come as no surprise that your ability to repay your mortgage loan boils down to a single number.

-All three major credit reporting agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a score.
-Fair Isaac and Cooriginally developed this score. .
+The three credit reporting agencies use slightly different formulas to build a credit score.
+The original FICO was developed by Fair Isaac and Company.

 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While these methods vary, the differences aren't huge; each agency uses the following in calculating your credit score:
+While each of the models considers a range of data available in your credit report, each agency uses the following to calculate your credit score:

-- Credit History - Have you had credit for years, or for a short time?
+- Credit History - Have you had credit for many years, or for just a short time?

-- Credit Inquiries - How many times have you had your credit checked for a loan?
+- Requests for Credit - How many times have you had your credit checked for a loan?

+Did you know?
 FICO scores are used for more than just determining whether or not you qualify for a mortgage.
-Higher scores indicate you are a better credit risk, and thus may qualify for a better mortgage rate.
+Lenders give lower interest rates to individuals with higher scores.

-How can you improve your FICO score?
-Despite what you hear from "credit repair" companies, the FICO score is formulated from your lifelong credit history, so it's not possible to raise it significantly in the short term.
+Unfortunately, there isn't a lot you can do to immediately improve your credit score.
+Because the FICO score is based on a lifetime of credit history, it's very difficult to significantly improve the number with quick fixes.
 (Of course you can and should have incorrect items removed from your credit report.)

-In order to improve your credit score, you must get the credit reports that the agencies use to build it, and of course, you need the score itself.
-Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
-It's inexpensive to quickly get your FICO score from all three reporting agencies, along with your credit report.
-They also provide helpful information and tools that can help you analyze what actions might have the greatest impact on your FICO score.
+To raise your score, you've got to have the credit reports that the agencies use to build it, and of course, you need the score itself.
+Fair Isaac, the company that offered the original FICO score, sells scores on myFICO.com.
+It's inexpensive, fast, and easy to get your credit score as well as credit reports from all three agencies.
+They also provide information and tools that help you analyze what actions might have the greatest impact on your FICO score.

-You can get a federally-mandated free credit report once per year from the three major credit reporting agencies at AnnualCreditReport.com.
-While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.
+You can get a federally-mandated free credit report once a year from the three major credit reporting agencies when you visit AnnualCreditReport.com.
+These reports do not include a free score, but it's very inexpensive to get one at the same time.

-Armed with this info, you'll be a more informed consumer and you'll be better positioned to get the right mortgage for you.
+Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.